-The AtomSphere API provides programmatic access to functionality that is normally accessed through the AtomSphere application.
+The AtomSphere API provides programmatic access to functionality that is normally accessed through the Dell Boomi AtomSphere platform.

 The API is built around an object/verb hierarchy.
 This hierarchy parallels the basic object-oriented programming paradigm as well as the web service implementation behind REST.
 Within the AtomSphere API: